You saw the title: I got top surgery. You may know it more formally as a double mastectomy; less formally as the teet yeet.*

 From that point on, they are a permanent part of your body.
 No amount of exercise or eating well can make them go away.
 This is how you have to navigate the world now.

 Maybe you squish them down to your chest to make them as unnoticeable as possible using women’s sports bras.
-Going shirtless like other guys is out of the question.
+Going shirtless is out of the question.
 Over time your attempts to minimize your womanly chest start to cause you back problems.
 You often find it hard to breathe and your neck and ribs are constantly sore.
 And even then it’s pretty obvious that you have the damn things.

 You don’t get a break from this; they’re always there, weighing down your body—not to mention sending people confusing and wrong signals about your gender.